Kansas City Royals manager Matt Quatraro agrees to 3-year contract extension through 2029

 KANSAS CITY, Mo. — Kansas City Royals manager Matt Quatraro has agreed to a three-year contract extension through 2029.

-His deal includes a team option for 2030, the Royals said Sunday.
+His deal includes a team option for 2030, the Royals announced Sunday.

+Quatraro spoke with reporters Monday.
+You can watch his news conference in the video player below.

 Quatraro replaced Mike Matheny after the 2022 season and has led the Royals to a 224-262 record in three years.